-Theo Cheng is an independent, full-time arbitrator and mediator, focusing on commercial/business, intellectual property (IP), technology, entertainment, and labor/employment disputes.
-He has conducted nearly 500 arbitrations and mediations, including commercial/business disputes, breach of contract and negligence actions, trade secret theft, employment discrimination claims, wage-and-hour disputes, and IP infringement contentions.
-Mr. Cheng has been appointed to the rosters of the American Arbitration Association (AAA), the CPR Institute, FINRA, Resolute Systems, the Silicon Valley Arbitration & Mediation Center’s List of the World’s Leading Technology Neutrals, and several federal and state courts.
-He serves on the AAA’s Council and the Boards of the Justice Marie L. Garibaldi American Inn of Court for ADR, the New Jersey State Bar Association Dispute Resolute Section, the Association for Conflict Resolution–Greater New York Chapter, and the Copyright Society of the U.S.A.
-He is the Vice-Chair of the New York State Bar Association (NYSBA) Dispute Resolution Section and co-chairs its Mediation Committee.
-The National Law Journal named him a 2017 ADR Champion.
+Theo Cheng is an independent, full-time arbitrator and mediator, focusing on commercial, intellectual property (IP), technology, entertainment, and employment disputes.
+He has conducted over 500 arbitrations and mediations, including business disputes, breach of contract and negligence actions, trade secret theft, employment discrimination claims, wage-and-hour disputes, and IP infringement contentions.
+Mr. Cheng has been appointed to the rosters of the American Arbitration Association (AAA), the CPR Institute, Resolute Systems, the American Intellectual Property Law Association’s List of Arbitrators and Mediators, and the Silicon Valley Arbitration & Mediation Center’s List of the World’s Leading Technology Neutrals.
+He serves on the AAA’s Council, and he is also the President of the Justice Marie L. Garibaldi American Inn of Court for ADR, the Chair of the New York State Bar Association (NYSBA) Dispute Resolution Section, and the Secretary of the Copyright Society of the U.S.A.
+He has also been inducted into the National Academy of Distinguished Neutrals.
+The National Law Journal named him a 2017 ADR Champion

 Mr. Cheng has over 20 years of experience as an IP and general commercial litigator with a focus on trademarks, copyrights, patents, and trade secrets.
 He has handled a broad array of business disputes and counseled high net-worth individuals and small to middle-market business entities in industries as varied as high-tech, telecommunications, entertainment, consumer products, fashion, food and hospitality, retail, and financial services.
 In 2007, the National Asian Pacific American Bar Association named him one of the Best Lawyers Under 40.